 Although the idea arose in the bowels of DC ten years before Marvel premiered Ironman, the problems with the recordings, cancellations of the same and little collection at the box office, made the process of narrative union between the different comics postponed until 2013, when Man of Steel was premiered.

 This new installment of Superman, which came with small scenes or cameos that made reference to other DC heroes, was the beginning of a new world of ideas.
 At first the film was not shown as the beginning of the extended Universe of DC, but, thanks to the box office raised by the movie (668 million dollars, according to The Hollywood Reporter) it was decided that this was the cornerstone for the union of others heroes, explained The Guardian.

 In numbers, the DCEU, considering that it was born five years after the MCU, has something in its favor, and that is, according to the Smash portal, with five films it has raised a little more than 1,600 million dollars, more than the almost 1400 million that Marvel had with its first five releases.
-Even so, Smash clarifies that in this issue we must take into account the value of the dollar in 2008 compared to 2013, as well as the price of tickets, temporary factors that could say much more.
+Even so, Smash clarifies that in this issue we must take IGNORE INTO account the value of the dollar in 2008 compared to 2013, as well as the price of tickets, temporary factors that could say much more.

 In terms of criticism, according to Rotten Tomatoes (one of the most important film critics in the world), Marvel surpasses DC: the film with the best ranking of the MCU (Black Panther with 97% acceptance), exceeds by four points that of the DCEU (Wonder Woman with 93%).
 Regarding the general scope, MCU has an average of 84%, while the DCEU does not exceed 48%.
 A Marvel triumph over DC.